Shark Tank Cast

 - Executive Producer of several reality television shows including ‘Beauty and the Geek’ and ‘Opportunity Knocks.’

-- Established DNA Foundation (THORN) to build software to combat human trafficking.
-Addressed the US Senate Foreign Relations Committee on this subject in February of 2017
+- Established DNA Foundation (THORN) to combat human trafficking.
+Addressed the US Senate Foreign Relations Committee in 2017

 - First Twitter user to gain more than 1 million followers